 Legal issues related to collecting, analyzing and publicly reporting quality-related health information were partly responsible for the lack of health information systems.
 Health care systems, hospitals, health care providers and others were concerned that the use of health care information would expose them to greater legal risks due to the legal environment and perceptions of the legal environment, according to researchers at the George Washington University.

 Synopsis of the Work: From June 2004 to June 2008, a team of lawyers at George Washington University identified and assessed the actual and perceived legal barriers to using health information to improve health care quality and reduce disparities.
 The project team identified nine major categories of legal issues that can arise from the use of health information and analyzed a variety of legal issues related to these categories.
 The team also developed a framework for considering legal reforms to lessen or remove these barriers.
 The work has come to be known as the Legal Barriers to Health Information Project.

-Key Results: The project team reported the following results to the Robert Wood Johnson Foundation (RWJF) and in published reports.
+The project team reported the following results to RWJF and in published reports.
 Members: